pulumi/terraform-provider-aws/website/docs/r/launch_template.html.markdown

 * `maintenance_options` - (Optional) The maintenance options for the instance.
 See [Maintenance Options](#maintenance-options) below for more details.
 * `metadata_options` - (Optional) Customize the metadata options for the instance.
 See [Metadata Options](#metadata-options) below for more details.
 * `monitoring` - (Optional) The monitoring option for the instance.
 See [Monitoring](#monitoring) below for more details.
 * `name` - (Optional) The name of the launch template.
-If you leave this blank, Terraform will auto-generate a unique name.
+If you leave this blank, the provider will auto-generate a unique name.
 * `name_prefix` - (Optional) Creates a unique name beginning with the specified prefix.
 Conflicts with `name`.
 * `network_interfaces` - (Optional) Customize network interfaces to be attached at instance boot time.
 See [Network Interfaces](#network-interfaces) below for more details.